-Envirogen™ is a family of Malarkey Roofing Products® specially designed, manufactured and certified for sustainability.
-These shingle products are designed with a goal of sustainability in focus through each step of the product’s life cycle.
+Malarkey Roofing Products® offers a family of shingle products designed with a goal of sustainability in focus through each step of the product’s life cycle.
 From a shingle’s manufacture to the end of its service life, Malarkey shingles are created for superior performance, reliability, and limited impact on the environment.

 Malarkey worked with the Asphalt Roofing Manufacturers Association (ARMA) to complete an Environmental Product Declarations (EPD) focused on steep and low slope roof systems.
 An EPD is a standardized way to understand the sustainable qualities of a product and its environmental impact over time.